Vuepic/vue-datepicker/docs/migration/from-v11.md

   - `day-names`
   - `locale`
   - `flow`
-- Timezone will not do any initial v-model conversion if date is provided, the date/time will be retained as is
-- When timezone is set, v-model will have proper GMT offset included (returned `TZDate` object from `date-fns/tz`)
+- Timezone behavior is chained, places check the [`timezone`](/props/timezone/) prop info
-- All locale based formating is now done via unicode tokens
+- All locale-based formating is now done via Unicode tokens
-- Type definition is now auto-generated, there might be some misalignment between types
+- Type definition is now auto-generated, there might be some misalignment between types from previous version and the new one

 ## Importing the component